McOrts/Water_flow_sensor_MQTT/README.md

 ## Deployed idea
 <img src="https://github.com/McOrts/Water_flow_sensor_MQTT/blob/master/Pictures/WEMOS-D1-mini-PRO_pinout.jpg" width="350" align="left" />

 I have developed my own home automation architecture.
 The archetype for any sensor includes a microcontroller based on ESP8266 and connectivity though a MQTT broker.

 The best implementation for this use case is WEMOS D1 mini PRO, since a large WiFi range required.
+And it provides a 5v supplier pinout on board needed for the water flow sensor.

 ## Things used in this project
 **Hardware components**